 If we are indeed proven right in our forecast where SIBOR end at its highest level in recent years, the current regime of low fixed rates will end the moment it starts moving again, possibly by next month.
 We urge all homeowners to take advantage of the current price wars in fixed rate mortgages before it ends.
 With low inflation globally, we do not expect interest rate to rise up in past cycles at 1% per annum.
 Still, it is not inconceivable to expect prevailing floating rates to rise up from the current 1.50% to slightly above 2% within a year.
 If one is able to lock down a 3-year fixed rate at sub-2% (currently 1.58-1.68%), that 50 basis points savings translates into $3,500 a year or $10,000 savings over a 3-year period on a typical loan of $700,000 for example.

 So, make that move quickly and you could jolly well reward your family with a nice family holiday to Europe during the December holidays.
-Speak to our consultants today!
+For the best Singapore home loan rates, speak to our consultants today!